mciepluc/cocotb-coverage/documentation/source/introduction.rst

 Constrained Random Verification Features in SystemVerilog
 =========================================================

-SystemVerilog users may define random variables using the *rand[c]* modifier.
+SystemVerilog users may define random variables using the *rand/randc* modifier.
 Calling *randomize()* function on a class instance (object) results in picking random values of the defined random variables, satisfying given constraints.
 Also a *with* modifier can be used together with *randomize()* which allow for